matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 * `Ctrl-a d` to detach
 * `tmux attach` to reattach

-However, if your wifi drops you might just get disconnected to a remote machine, in which case you wouldn't have the opportunity to politely detach.
-*That's fine.*
-In that case, just re-connect to your remote machine, and `tmux attach`.

 Reattaching is also very handy if you are moving between laptops.
 You can detach your remote session from one, log in on another, and then reattach on the second laptop.
 Note that if you have different size terminal windows between the two machines the session can look wonky.
 In that case simply use `tmux attach -d` which will redraw the session.

+If your wifi drops you might just get disconnected to a remote machine, in which case you wouldn't have the opportunity to politely detach.
+*That's fine.*
+In that case, just re-connect to your remote machine, and `tmux attach`.

 Also note that `tmux attach` will fail if you don't have a session open already; if that happens just enter `tmux` to start a new session.